ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

 Our mission is to support those families, individuals and businesses that wish to have better organization and control over their waste by giving them a product with multiple sensors and visual functions.

+## Team Organization
+The team's organizational structure can be located in detail in the [appendix](https://asu-egr304-2025-f-207.github.io/Appendix/App-Team-Org/)